The 70-80% Income Rule Is Wrong — How to Estimate Your Real Retirement Spending

 $3,667

-Compares current income to target retirement income, showing the portion covered by Social Security and the gap savings must fill.
+Compares your current income to the target retirement income, showing the portion covered by Social Security and the gap your savings need to fill.

 What to Look For in the Results

-This calculator provides estimates based on the inputs you provide.
+This calculator provides estimates based on your inputs.
 Actual retirement spending varies based on health events, inflation, housing decisions, and lifestyle changes.
 The projections assume average healthcare cost growth and do not account for long-term care needs, which can significantly increase late-retirement expenses.
-Consider these results a starting point for planning, not a guarantee.
-Consult with a financial advisor for personalized retirement planning.
+These results are a starting point for planning, not a guarantee.

 Run the Full Analysis